 Five state exams must be passed for the student to become certified by the state:

-To attain the teaching certificate, candidates must complete all course work, attain passing scores on the appropriate state examination, and send an application to TEA for the certificate.
+To attain the teaching certificate, candidates must complete all coursework, attain passing scores on the appropriate state examination, and send an application to TEA for the certificate.

-NOTE: The Clinical Practice is limited to schools within a 50 mile-radius from UNT.
+NOTE: The Clinical Practice is limited to schools within a 50-mile radius of UNT.
+For more information, contact your academic advisor.